AmaCaffeinatedCode/terraform_ecs_batch_pipeline/README.md

 ## Additional Notes

 - Make sure AWS credentials and Terraform version are aligned with your CI/CD setup.
 - Batch jobs are triggered via SQS.
 Ensure your application publishes messages to the correct queue format.
-- You can extend this infrastructure by adding task-specific modules, autoscaling, or scheduled triggers.
+- ECS task autoscaling is based on CloudWatch alarms monitoring `ApproximateNumberOfMessagesVisible` in the SQS queue.
+This ensures the number of running tasks increases when there are unprocessed messages and scales down when idle.